Posted October 2016

 - If the settlement process fails, any new charges, fees or interest will remain.

 You have the facts, so which is right for you?

-While there are some special cases where debt settlement or management could work for you and your circumstances, it’s important that you consider the risk factors involved before you proceed.
-There's a very real chance you could end up in a worse financial position than you started, which is why we recommend debt consolidation as the safest, most beneficial approach to managing your debts.
+If you are considering debt settlement or management as alternatives, just be conscious of the risk factors involved before you proceed.
+There's a very real chance you could end up financially worse off, which is why when push comes to shove we recommend debt consolidation time and again.

 No matter what choice best fits your finances, it's never been easier to start managing your debts.